gitlabhq/gitlabhq/doc/install/relative_url.md

     gitlab-workhorse setting as needed.

 1. After all the above changes recompile the assets.
-This is an important task and will take some time to complete depending on the server resources.
+This is an important task and will take some time to complete depending on the server resources:

     ```
     cd /home/git/gitlab